Need a convenient way to feed your goldfish without compromising on nutrition?

 Not all pellets are created equal.

 You’ll want to make sure you feed your goldfish the right kind of pellet to prevent issues like flipover problems or the more sinister fatty liver disease.

-The “Dirty Little Secrets” Behind Most Pellet Brands
+The “Dirty Little Secrets” in Most Brands of Goldfish Pellets

 Did you know that most brands can do more harm than good to your fish’s health?

 That’s because they use low-quality ingredients that don’t cost as much for the manufacturers to produce.

 Just look at the ingredients on the back of the jar, and you’ll probably notice it contains a large amount of wheat (sometimes labeled as wheat meal or wheat germ) or corn.